Understanding New Jersey Personal Injury Arbitration

 At the end of the arbitration, the arbitrator issues an award.
 Either side has 30 days in which to reject the award and go to trial.
 If neither party rejects the award, then the case will be settled for the amount awarded.

 Most arbitration awards are appealed, and so the process may sometimes seem like a waste of time.
-However, arbitration can be an efficient way to resolve disputes, and even if the parties appeal, the “reality check” of arbitration can lead to a settlement before trial.
+However, arbitration can be an efficient way to resolve disputes, and even if the parties appeal, the “reality check” of an arbitration can lead to a settlement before trial.

 Arbitration is not to be confused with mediation.
 A mediator doesn’t decide which party should prevail and award damages, but only helps the parties try to settle the dispute by themselves.